David-44/glasgow-goalball/README.md

 # glasgow-goalball

-Source code of glasgow goalball.
-Goalball is a sport for people with visual impairments, so more care has been taken for accessibility that for visual design.
+Source code of glasgow goalball, available at [glasgow-goalball.org.uk](http://glasgow-goalball.org.uk) Goalball is a sport for people with visual impairments, so more care has been taken for accessibility that for visual design.
 This is the reason why there are no animationss.